Itō Hirobumi: Rise in the Meiji government

-After the Meiji Restoration in 1868, Itō's understanding of Western affairs became a significant asset, propelling his career in the new imperial government.
+After the Meiji Restoration in 1868, Itō's understanding of Western affairs became a significant asset, which contributed to his advancement in the new government.
 In February 1868, he was assigned to a role in foreign affairs.
 Later that year, he was appointed the first governor of Hyōgo Prefecture, which included the recently opened port of Kobe.
 This position placed him at the forefront of Japan's diplomatic and international trade activities.

 In February 1869, Itō submitted a significant policy paper, "Principles for National Policy" (Kokuze kōmoku), also known as the "Hyōgo Proposal".
 This comprehensive six-point plan advocated for: